TightBinding/tightbinding.github.io/README.md

 # TightBinding Website
-This repository contains the main website and C++ API for TightBinding.
+This repository contains the main website and C++ API documentation for TightBinding++.